Australian rules football in Canada: Canada vs the United States: 1912

 Canadian Schools had been practicing inter-school competition for around 6 years before the arrival of a touring party from the United States including Sydney schoolboy Eric Cullen-Ward, and San Francisco's Columban Park Boys' School in 1912 (who had successfully started Australian rules football in the United States as "field ball" in American schools in 1910).
 The Americans had come to Vancouver to help prepare Davy's cadets to compete against a touring Young Australia League from Perth scheduled to arrive that year and ultimately to tour Australia as Canada's first national team.
 They played the first international match between the two countries in 1912 though few if any details of the match survive.

 Young Australia League tour: 1912

 A Young Australia League touring party left for Canada from the United States in January 1912.
-Though the majority of the trip was funded from Western Australia, the Australasian Football Council contributed £240, president of the time the VFL's Con Hickey on the condition that the tour organisers promote Universal football instead feeling it would have a better chance of catching on in North America.
+Though the majority of the trip was funded from Western Australia, the Australasian Football Council pledged £240, with president of the time the VFL's Con Hickey making funding conditional on tour organisers promoting Universal football believing it would have a better chance of catching on in North America.
 However the West Australians were determined instead that Australian rules be played.
+The result was that the AFC, led by the VFL withdrew all support for the tour, vowing to ensure that it was not a success.

 Following the Young Australian tour the Canadian Cadets team prepared a reciprocal tour of Australia to Sydney, Perth, Fremantle, Kalgoorlie, Adelaide, Ballarat, Tasmania and Melbourne. $11,000 was raised for the tour with a contingent of 60 cadets aged 18 to 20.
-The Canadians left from Vancouver on July 10, 1912 early July.
+The Canadians left from Vancouver on July 10, 1912.